 Can you see your future career on stage or screen?

 Both are very different.
-The filming and the joy that I get from a live audience is like nothing else and it’s the adrenaline rush, especially when something could go wrong you have to look upon each other and talk with your eyes about what you’re going to do and carry on.
-Funnily enough I remember more experiences that went wrong than all the really good runs from my stage experiences sometimes because they’re the ones you really have to focus on.
-Film is such a wonderful medium and the process I just love and I find it so fascinating.
-I’m always interested about the technical side of it and the acting side of it.
-I prefer filming so that’s the route I’d like to go to but stage is such a wonderful medium, I would never say no.
+The filming and the joy that I get from a live audience is like nothing else, and it’s the adrenaline rush, especially when something could go wrong, and you have to look upon each other and talk with your eyes about what you’re going to do and carry on.
+Funnily enough, I remember more experiences that went wrong than all the really good runs from my stage experiences because they’re the ones you really have to focus on.
+Film is such a wonderful medium, I love the process of it, I find it so fascinating.
+I’m always interested in the technical side of it and the acting side of it.
+I prefer filming, so that’s the route I’d like to go down, but stage is such a wonderful medium, I would never say no.

 Follow Jonathan on: